osohq/oso/docs/content/any/guides/attributes.md

 ---
-title: "Build Attribute-based Access Control (ABAC)"
+title: "Build Attribute-Based Access Control (ABAC)"
 weight: 1
 ---

-# How to Build Attribute-based Access Control
+# Build Attribute-Based Access Control (ABAC)

 While role-based access control emphasizes granting permissions based on roles, you may also wish to grant permissions or roles based on user or resource attributes. **With Oso, you can use attribute-based logic alongside roles.**